ganeshchay2021/Gadgates_ecommrce_dashboard_UI/README.md

 # Gadgates_ecommrce_dashboard_UI
-This respositary contains only UI part
+This respositary contains only UI part.